jmkelly/CaesarCypher/README.md

 # CaesarCypher

-The most comprehensive implementations of the Caesar Cypher written in C# IT THE WORLD!!!!
+> The most comprehensive implementations of the Caesar Cypher written in C# IT THE WORLD!!!!

-I (@jmkelly) got nerdniped because ChatGpt wrote a quicker implementation than I did initially.
-I have subsequently nerdsniped @xt0rted and @aarondandy who provided most of the implementations (including all the fast ones)
+I got nerdniped because ChatGpt wrote a quicker implementation than I did initially.
+I have subsequently nerdsniped [@xt0rted](https://github.com/xt0rted) and [@aarondandy](https://github.com/aarondandy) who provided most of the implementations (including all the fast ones)

 Various different techniques including arrays of char, unsafe string manipulation, math shortcuts, spans, vectors and more....